Madame-Aehm/CAB-Project-3-Spikes/spike16/resources/notes.md

   export const AuthContext = createContext();
 ```

 Immediately we come across a [Typescript](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/context/) error that tells us we need a **default value** for our Context.
 This is what will be returned if you try to use your Context outside of it's **Provider**.
 The best approach is to create a full object variable to represent the "empty" value keys of your Context, and then a Type Interface for this object.
-Alternatively, you can use this default object to communicate to your user or yourself that somehow you're trying to use your Context outside it's Provider.
+Alternatively, you can use this default object to communicate to your user or yourself that somehow you're trying to use your Context outside its Provider.

 So far, the only thing I know my Context will hold will be a user object, but since I haven't even created that yet, I'm just going to say my user is a `boolean` - they're either logged in, or logged out (I will update this later!).
 In a folder called `@types`, create a file `index.d.ts` to hold all Types and Interfaces that you're likely to re-use across the App.